coverlit/site/_posts/2024-12-17-jdoughboy-just-stop.md

 <br><br>
 <br><br>
 <hr>
-After serving his country at various CIA black sites across the Near, Middle, and Far East, <a href="https://linktr.ee/doughboywrites">Jon</a> Doughboy has decided to leave the workforce to pursue his passion: writing very short stories and publishing them online.
+After serving his country at various CIA black sites across the Near, Middle, and Far East, <a href="https://linktr.ee/doughboywrites">Jon Doughboy</a> has decided to leave the workforce to pursue his passion: writing very short stories and publishing them online.
 Enjoy the rush of his waterboard prose @doughboywrites